Updated May 2025

 Summary and recommendations

 So, should you buy the 35 FLE?
 The most important question to ask is whether you benefit significantly from having f/1.4.
 If not, there are several fantastic alternatives.
-The Voigtlander 35mm f/2 Ultron (review) and the Zeiss 35mm f/2.8 are delightfully sharp, compact, and affordable.
-You can also go for the Voigtlander 35/2 APO (review) and Leica 35/2 Summicron APO.
+The Voigtlander 35mm f/2 Ultron (review) is at least as sharp as the 35 FLE, free of focus shift, smaller and lighter than the 35 FLE, can focus to 0.58m, and costs just $750.
+For many people, this will be a smarter choice than the Summilux.
+There’s also the Voigtlander 35/2 APO (review) and Leica 35/2 Summicron APO.
 Both of these lenses deliver absolutely incredible image quality and pair especially well with a high-resolution camera such as the M11.
 The downside to the Voigtlander 35 APO is its larger size, and the downside to the Leica 35 APO is its price tag of over $8000.

-To recap, despite all of these other great lenses, my recommendation is this: if you want a sharp and compact 35mm f/1.4 lens, save up for the 35 FLE before you spend too much time and money trying out the alternatives.
+Despite all of these other great lenses, my take home message is still the following: if you want a sharp and compact 35mm f/1.4 lens, save up for the 35 FLE before you spend too much time and money trying out the alternatives.
 It’s just that good.

 Good